Tunstead, Norfolk

 For the purposes of local government, the parish falls within the district of North Norfolk.
 At the time of the 2001 census, the parish had a population of 674, increasing to 744 at the 2011 census.

+The parish church of St Mary has a notable rood screen with ogee arches.
+The church has some unusual features, i.e. flushwork arcading instead of a clerestory and a raised platform behind the high alter.